BeyondQuality/beyondquality/research/public_speaking.md

 Rahul Verma: Slides aren't the point; the conversation in the room is.

-@PIIARSoftware: Sometimes good vibes and what you say gives 80% of the value, not the slides that fly behind you.
+@PIIARSoftware: I try to focus on 3 things.
+First present something that You want to show as Your achievement, be proud of that.
+Second, present it in a way that the audience can try it out in their ecosystem, give them some action points and a place to start.
+Third, have fun presenting the subject.
+Sometimes good vibes and what You say gives the 80% vaule of the talk not the slides that fly behind You.

 ### 3. Plan for interaction